leong94/Entra-ID-Home-Lab/README.md

 Built a custom policy, `Require MFA for IT-Support Group`:
 - Scoped to the `IT-Support` group only (not all users)
 - Applied to all cloud apps
-- Required MFA on grant
+- Grants access only with MFA

-Tested in **Report-only** mode first to confirm correct targeting before enforcing it.
+Ran it in Report-only mode first to confirm the targeting before enforcing anything.
 Had to disable Security Defaults first, since Entra doesn't allow both to run active at the same time.